-So below you will find a brief description of all the law firm marketing free advice we have given out so far.
+So below you will find a brief description of all the free law firm marketing ideas we have given out so far.
 Hopefully, you’ll find some of these helpful.

 Of course we don’t recommend trying to jump on all of these suggestions at once.
 Rather, pick one and build a strategy around it.
 Don’t write a detailed marketing strategy brief.
 Just get down on paper what you want to execute on and how you are going to do it.
 Then, execute.

 It could be as simple as enhancing your LinkedIn profile or posting 3x per week on LinkedIn or your social media channel of choice.

 It doesn’t matter.
 All that matters is that you take affirmative steps to market yourself during these unusual times.